 – Yachtmaster Theory (perfectly done before joining on a Yachtmaster Prep Course)

 – Yachtmaster Ocean Theory including celestial navigation (perfectly done before or after an Ocean qualifying leg)

 Practical sail training courses held onboard Regina Laska

 The levels of the RYA practical courses that are offered onboard Regina Laska are:

 – Day Skipper Practical (5 days practical)

 – Coastal Skipper Practical (5 days practical)

-– Yachtmaster Prep Courses in order to take either the Yachtmaster Coastal or Yachtmaster Offshore (see below)
+– Yachtmaster Prep Courses in order to take either the Yachtmaster Coastal or Yachtmaster Offshore exams (see below)

 – Yachtmaster Ocean Qualifying sail training legs incl. practical celestial navigation (see itinerary)